ReplicaFlowOSS/replicaflow/docs/design-principles.md

 They are the foundation of ReplicaFlow.

-Every new feature, every pull request and every design decision should be measured against these principles.
+Every new feature, every contribution and every design decision should be measured against these principles.

 If a feature violates one of these principles, the feature should be redesigned.